HPMDS/birthchartSVG/README.md

 # birthchartSVG

-Birthchart SVG is a chart generator based on Kerykeion and Opeanstro.
+Birthchart SVG is a chart generator based on Kerykeion and Openastro.
 Like the titles says it prints out SVG file of the birthchart, it's very easy to use.